cruxlang/crux/README.md

 Crux is a principled, practical AltJS language.
-It aims to sacrifice nothing.
+It aims to provide a practical programming environment that doesn't compromise on strong fundamentals.

 # Core Principles

-* Hindley-Milner static types all the way
+* Hindley-Milner type inference
 * Accessible to humans
-* Small code
-* Fast code
+* Small, fast code
-* Clean mapping to raw JS
+* Clean mapping to JS
 * Solid asynchronous programming

 # Feature Wishlist

-* Full static type inference
 * Typeclasses
 * The compiler should be fast